geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And Henky comes the promis'd boon to crave." j

-He spoke : at once the monarch's anger gone,
+He spoke: at once the monarch's anger gone,
 With milder mien he left his lofty throne,
 Each wondering warrior hail'd with courteous grace, And welcom'd Henry with a friend's embrace.